 Linguistics majors are required to demonstrate either foreign language or mathematics competency as follows:

 Foreign language competency: Students must successfully complete five quarters of language study at UC Santa Cruz or demonstrate an equivalent level of competence through a recognized language test or evidence of credit from another collegiate institution.
 In cases where five quarters of instruction for a language are not being offered at UCSC, students may opt (with the department's permission) to complete (or demonstrate equivalent level of competence for) three quarters of one language and three quarters of a second language.
-For Latin and Greek, two quarters will be considered equivalent to three quarters.
+For Latin and Greek, three of the designated courses will be equivalent to all five quarters.

 Mathematics competency: Alternatively, students with a strong formal background can choose to satisfy the mathematics competency requirement by demonstrating sufficient preparation in mathematics or computer science for advanced formal work in linguistics.
 At UCSC, this requirement is satisfied by passing two courses from the following list: